Hajj Guide: Step By Step Guide To Performing Hajj

 After performing Rami, Qurbani, and shaving (or trimming) your head, you’ll proceed to Makkah for Tawaf al-Ifadha and another Saai circuit, which are obligatory Hajj rituals.
 Following completion, you can resume lawful activities, including marital relations.
 However, you’ll return to your tents in Mina to continue with the remaining Hajj rituals.

-Step 16: The Second Day of Stoning the Satin
+Step 16: The Second Day of Stoning the Devil

 On the 11th of Dhul Hijjah, it’s time for your second day of Rami (stoning of the devil).
 This time, you’ll throw stones at each of the three pillars in order: Jamarah al-Ula (the small pillar), Jamarah al-Wusta (the middle pillar), and finally, Jamarah al-Aqaba (the large pillar).
 After the first and second pillars, pause to make Du’a facing the qibla.
 Each pillar should be hit with seven consecutive pebbles while saying the Takbir.
 Don’t forget to bring spare pebbles in case you need them!